exussum12/coverageChecker/README.md

 phpmd can be run with any options you normally have for example `cleancode,codesize,controversial`

 phpmd also has a stict mode `--strict` which reports an error multiple times for each line which is not standard.
 The normal mode reports the error once, eg a class has too many functions, strict mode reports this violation on each line.
+This makes old non conforming files easier to deal with as refactoring can be risky also.

 This will exit with code 2 if any of the new/edited code fails the code standards check.
 The output is kept so you can see what the offending lines are and what the error is.